flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DetachThingPrincipal
-### <p>Detaches the specified principal from the specified thing.
+<blockquote><p>Detaches the specified principal from the specified thing.
 A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.</p> <note> <p>This call is asynchronous.
-It might take several seconds for the detachment to propagate.</p> </note>
+It might take several seconds for the detachment to propagate.</p> </note></blockquote>

 #### Input Parameters
 * `thingName` - _required_